KusionStack/karpor/docs/design_docs/search_language.md

 ## Solution Design

-This section describes the syntax and description of the search patterns that Karbour plans to support for retrieving resource content.
+This section describes the syntax and description of the search patterns that Karpor plans to support for retrieving resource content.

 ### Solution 1: Using DSL for Search